Fort Dodge, Iowa: Parks and recreation

 Snell-Crawford Park (located at Williams Drive and 12th Avenue North) is a local favorite for weekend recreation.
 It has a disc golf course, three sand volleyball courts, a jogging/walking/bicycling trail, picnic tables, and grills.
 Soldier Creek runs through the park.

 Rosedale Rapids, the city's new multimillion-dollar aquatic center, opened north of the roundabout intersection of 10th Avenue North and North 32nd Street in July 2010.
 The aquatic center features swimming pools, water slides, and a lazy river.

 John F. Kennedy Park is the nearest camping facility to Fort Dodge.
 It has a large campground, a lake with a swimming beach, a playground, and hiking trails.
 Lakeside Municipal Golf Course, an 18-hole course, is located here.

 The 300 acre Gypsum City Off-Highway Vehicle Park opened to the public on July 6, 2006.
 The park is located on abandoned gypsum mines.
 Plans are in place for the park to be expanded to as much as 1500 acre in the future.

 Fort Dodge is a top tubing destination in the state, offering the swift and clear waters of Lizard Creek, solitude on the Des Moines River from Fort Dodge to the Dolliver Memorial State Park, and the nearby lake at Brushy Creek.

 The Fort Dodge Country Club par 71 golf course is one of Iowa's top courses.

 Woodman Hollow State Preserve lies roughly 7 miles southeast of Fort Dodge.

-Fort Frenzy opened east of town in late 2013.
-It features family-friendly activities such as an arcade, bumper boats, bumper cars, mini golf, go karts, laser tag, skating, and bowling.
+Fort Frenzy opened in the eastern part of the city in late 2013.
+It features family-friendly activities such as an arcade, bumper boats, bumper cars, mini golf, go karts, laser tag, and bowling.

 Education

 Fort Dodge is the home to the central campus of Iowa Central Community College.

 Fort Dodge is served by the Fort Dodge Community School District.
 The public school system includes Fort Dodge Senior High School (9−12), Fort Dodge Middle School (5−8), and several elementary schools.
 Duncombe Elementary closed briefly in 2015 due to structural issues, and was operating in the former Fair Oaks Middle School.
 The new building opened in Fall 2018, and serves grades 1–4.
 Private schools in Fort Dodge include St. Edmond (Preschool−12), Community Christian School (Preschool−8), St Paul Lutheran (Preschool−8), and Harvest Baptist School (K−12).

 Fort Dodge has been the location of Iowa High School Athletic Association championship events.
-Currently, the cross country championships are held at John F. Kennedy Park north of the town.
+Currently, the cross country championships are held at John F. Kennedy Park north of the city.
 Fort Dodge also hosts the Iowa girls' softball championship tournament at Harlan Rogers Park.